Tbrennan6/IcelandicNow/blog/2024-03-29_conditionals.md

 I am not a dog nor a millionaire, so Examples 1 and 2 are hypothetical, so they are conditional unreal.
 Since me telling you the truth is also something that hasn't happened yet and may never happen, it is hypothetical and also an example of conditional unreal, too.

 ## Subjunctive instead of if
-Icelandic adds an extra level of complexity; Instead of using "If," a simple subjunctive verb can be used.
+Icelandic adds an extra level of complexity; Instead of using *if*, a simple subjunctive verb can be used.

 With a conditional realis, the conclusion stays indicative.